Skip to content

 Other Frameworks

-This is an incomplete list: a missing framework doesn't mean that your PHP application based on it won't work once compiled with ExeOutput for PHP.
+This list is not exhaustive: the absence of a framework does not mean that your PHP application based on it will not work when compiled with ExeOutput for PHP.

 Accessing Files in Compiled PHP Applications